“A unique, once-in-a-lifetime journey that connects students and educators with the living history of World War II.”

 • The Purpose

-The Connecting Generations™ program is designed to support student learning by linking historical study with civic development.
+Our program is designed to support student learning by linking historical study with civic development.
 It expands access to meaningful educational travel while fostering a deeper understanding of democratic values, service, and responsibility.
 Through this program, students are guided to reflect on how the actions of past generations inform present-day citizenship, encouraging them to develop informed perspectives and a sense of personal responsibility within their communities.

 • The Experience